This building housed Circle Community Center, located in the Austin Neighborhood of Chicago from 1975 until 1985.

 Here is the sign that hung on the building for many years which enumerated the entities that occupied the building:

-Central Austin Legal Clinic became the Austin Christian Law Center which became the Austin Circle Law Center.
-Central Austin Counseling Center and Circle Christian Health Center became Circle Family Care which became Circle Family Healthcare Network.
-These ministries still continue today.
+Central Austin Legal Clinic became the Austin Christian Law Center which became the Austin Circle Law Center (which no longer exists).
+Central Austin Counseling Center and Circle Christian Health Center became Circle Family Care became Circle Family Healthcare Network which no longer exists.
 The Circle Christian Development Corporation had an office there but didn’t get on the sign.

 In 1983 Raleigh Washington, was commissioned to plant a church in the Austin Neighborhood of Chicago.
 He was introduced to Glen Kehrein who said the new church, Rock of Our Salvation Evangelical Free Church, could meet in the conference room at CCC since Raleigh didn’t want to be a store-front church.